 Detailed information about New Zealand's isolation requirements and facilities can be found on the New Zealand Government’s MIQ website.
 This includes information about what happens when you arrive in New Zealand, what to expect when you arrive at a managed isolation facility, information about your room, meals, exercise and health checks, and information about charges for managed isolation.

 All travellers entering New Zealand are required to:

 - Hold a managed isolation voucher, secured via the allocation system.
 If you do not hold a voucher, you will be refused boarding.

 - go into ‘managed isolation’ in a government-provided facility (hotel), or

 - if you have COVID-19 symptoms, go into a quarantine facility (separate hotel).

 You will need to stay there for at least 14 days.
 This will prevent any further unmanaged COVID-19 infection coming into New Zealand.
 You can’t self-isolate at home, or take a domestic flight before the 14-day period is completed.

-New Zealand has entered into transit arrangements with a range of countries to make it easier for each other’s citizens to get home.
-New Zealand has made specific arrangements with Australia, Chile, Canada, the United States and a number of other countries, so that in most cases these locations can be used as transit hubs for New Zealand citizens returning to New Zealand.
-However, these transit arrangements cannot guarantee your transit through these countries, all travellers must also comply with any specific transit restrictions and requirements for all countries they are transiting en route to New Zealand.
+All travellers must comply with any specific transit restrictions and requirements for all countries and territories they are transiting en route to New Zealand.
 Many countries have specific restrictions which may prevent travellers transiting when travelling from certain countries.
 You should check that you comply with these restrictions before booking your travel.

 Current border measures in New Zealand